val-iisc/Reflecting-Reality/MirrorFusion/README.md

 ### Environment Requirement 🌍

-BrushNet has been implemented and tested on Pytorch 2.3 on CUDA 12.1 with python 3.11.
+MirrorFusion has been implemented and tested on Pytorch 2.3 on CUDA 12.1 with python 3.11.

 We recommend you first use `conda` to create virtual environment, and install `pytorch` following [official instructions](https://pytorch.org/).
 For example:

 We use pytorch 2.3 with CUDA 12.1 compute platform.
 ```
-conda create -n brushnet python=3.11 -y
+conda create -n mirror python=3.11 -y
-conda activate brushnet
+conda activate mirror
 conda install pytorch==2.3.0 torchvision==0.18.0
 ```